galvez-soriano/Papers/EngInstruction/Estimation/README.md

-This folder contains do files to replicates my results.
+This folder contains do files to replicate my results.